Louisiana

 - The licensee reasonably believes that 250 or more Louisiana consumers are affected

-The notification must include a description of how the information was compromised, whether lost data has been recovered, the identity of the source of the event, and whether law enforcement has been notified.
+The notification must describe how the information was compromised, whether lost data has been recovered, the identity of the source of the event, and whether law enforcement has been notified.

 Children's Online Privacy Protections

-Louisiana has been active in passing children's online privacy legislation.
-Two recent laws add protections for minors.
+Louisiana has been among the most active states in passing children's online safety legislation.
+Four laws create a layered framework for minors' digital privacy.

 Federal Privacy Laws That Apply in Louisiana

-Because Louisiana does not have a comprehensive state privacy law, federal statutes provide much of the privacy framework for Louisiana residents.
-These laws apply to specific sectors and types of data.
+Because Louisiana does not yet have a comprehensive state privacy law in force, federal statutes provide much of the privacy framework for Louisiana residents in specific sectors.

 Health Insurance Portability and Accountability Act (HIPAA)